Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

-The comparison between the analytically predicted action $\mathcal{W}_0$ \eqref{eq:computed-W0-gaussian-improved} and its exact numerical computation is depicted in Fig.~\ref{fig:W0-plot-gaussian-improved}.
-In the previous example, the analytical results are clearly improved.
-The analytical curve is in good agreement with the exact numerical computation.
+The comparison between \eqref{eq:computed-W0-gaussian-improved} and its exact numerical computation is depicted in Fig.~\ref{fig:W0-plot-gaussian-improved}.
+As in the previous example, the analytical results for sufficiently large $\tilde \gamma$ are clearly improved, cf. Fig.~\ref{fig:W0-plot-gaussian}.
+The predicted curve is in good agreement with the exact numerical computation.
 This observation confirms again the validity of the reflection picture in the case with a poleless weak field.